jeanhern81/code-quiz/README.md

 ---
 Instructions:

-You have 11 seconds to answer 3 questions before your time is up.
-Your selected button will turn either red or green to indicate whether or not you got the correct answer.
+- Press start to begin.
+- You have 75 seconds to answer 5 questions.
+- Answering the answer incorrectly will doc  you points.

 ---
 Technologies Used:

-HTML, CSS, Bootstrap, JavaScript
+HTML, CSS, JavaScript